Description

 Pur

-Continue this way with oil and flour until its five on top of each other.
+- Continue this way with oil and flour until they’re five on top of each other.

-Then, roll out into a big disk, place on a floured baking tray, cook in
+- Then, roll out into a big disk, place on a floured baking tray, and cook in

-Them remove, cut the edges, cut into strips, remove each strip.
+a preheated oven for 4 to 5 minutes. - Then remove it, cut the edges, cut it into strips, and remove each strip.

 Mutton mince

-Add mince, salt, turmeric, masala and ginger, and garlic paste.
+- Add mince, salt, turmeric, masala, ginger, and garlic paste.

 Assembling of Samosa

-Fold the Pur and add the filling and cook in preheated oven for 4 to 5 minutes.
+- Fold the Pur, add the filling, and cook in a preheated oven for 4 to 5 minutes.

 Notes